HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 Among the geographies with the highest number of websites, CMS adoption percentage is the highest in the US, Italy, and Spain, where 46% - 47% of mobile sites visited by users are built with a CMS.
 India and Brazil have the lowest adoption with only 35% and 37%.

-We can also split this data into [subregions](https://github.com/GoogleChrome/CrUX/blob/main/utils/countries.json) around the globe, sorted by the most popular regions, to better identify macro-trends:
+We can also split this data into <a hreflang="en" href="https://github.com/GoogleChrome/CrUX/blob/main/utils/countries.json">subregions</a> around the globe, sorted by the most popular regions, to better identify macro-trends:

 {{ figure_markup(
   image="cms-adoption-geo-region.png",